JHopkins1992/Week13-Project1-JohnH/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- List the IP addresses of the machines you are monitoring_
+- List the IP addresses of the machines you are monitoring:
 - Web-1 10.1.0.5
 - Web-2 10.1.0.6

 We have installed the following Beats on these machines:
-- Specify which Beats you successfully installed_
+- Specify which Beats you successfully installed:
 - Filebeat
 - Metricbeat